Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Introduction

 If the actions $G\actson X$ and $H\actson Y$ are stably orbit equivalent (or merely stably $W^*$-equivalent), then they are virtually conjugate. \end{theointro}

 In the specific case of nontrivial \emph{Bernoulli actions} of $G$ (i.e.\ of the form $G\actson X_0^G$, where $X_0$ is a standard probability space not reduced to a single atom, and the action is by shift), an even stronger conclusion holds, which does not require any mildly mixing assumption on the $H$-action.
-In the appendix of the present paper, written jointly with Adrian Ioana, we exploit works of Popa \cite{Pop} and of Ioana, Popa and Vaes \cite{IPV} to reach the following statement.
+By exploiting works of Popa \cite{Pop} and of Ioana, Popa and Vaes \cite{IPV}, we reach the following statement.

 \begin{theointro} Let $G$ be an ICC countable group, which admits a finite generating set $S=\{s_1,\dots,s_k\}$ made of infinite-order elements, such that for every $i\in\{1,\dots,k-1\}$, the elements $s_i$ and $s_{i+1}$ commute, and $s_1$ has a nonamenable centralizer in $G$.